-Trump’s curious push for more powerful showerheads gets shut off
+Trump’s curious push for more powerful shower heads gets shut off

 The Energy Department is also proposing to remove a new, Trump-era definition for a shower “body spray,” which allowed for another way around water conservation rules.

-But it was Trump’s complaints about toilets that drew some of the biggest reactions, both from his supporters and his critics.
+But it was Trump’s complaints about toilets that drew some of the biggest reactions, both from his supporters and critics.

 Yet despite all the toilet talk, Trump’s administration failed to propose a new toilet standard.